How it works

 Type of fee Amount

-Transaction costs1,3,4 0.09% per year
+Transaction costs1,3 0.19% per year

-• Things you need to know
+Things you need to know

-1 The investment fees and costs and transaction costs shown are indicative only and are based on the investment fees and costs and transaction costs for the year ended 30 June 2023, including several components which are estimates.
-The actual amount you’ll be charged in subsequent financial years will depend on the actual fees and costs incurred by the Trustee in managing the investment option.
-Investment fees and costs include an amount of 0.03% for performance fees.
-The calculation basis for this amount is set out in the product disclosure statement.
-See more about investment costs.
+1 The costs component of investment fees and costs and the transaction costs are based on the costs for the year ended 30 June 2024, including several components which are estimates.
+Costs are subject to change and amounts for prior years are not necessarily reliable indicators of amounts for future years.
+The costs component of investment fees and costs and the transaction costs you'll be charged in subsequent financial years will vary and depends on the actual costs incurred by the Trustee in managing the investment option.
+Investment fees and costs includes an amount of 0.03% for performance fees.
+The calculation basis for this amount is set out in the ‘Additional explanation of fees and costs’ in the Product Disclosure Statement (PDF, 1.54 MB).

 Choose your super product